Click the 'Play' button to read out loud this webpage content

-Ganapathi or Ganesha is the son of Lord Shiva and Goddess Parvati.
-He is hailed as a remover of obstacles and a harbinger of success, and is both loved and venerated.
+Ganapati or Ganesha is the son of Lord Shiva and Goddess Parvati.
+He is hailed as a remover of obstacles and a harbinger of success and is both loved and venerated.
 He has an elephant face, but also has a primordial form with a human head.
 He is celebrated as a hero of strength, as a happy dancer, as a sweet child and many more.
 It is considered a good custom to seek his blessings while starting any endeavor or undertaking any venture.
-Ganapathi veneration is done from very ancient times, and Gaanapathyam, the Ganapathi worship, has been established by saint Adi Shankara, as one of the six fundamental forms of worship in Hindu religion.
+Ganapati veneration is done from very ancient times, and Ganapatyam, the Ganapati worship, has been established by Saint Adi Shankara, as one of the six fundamental forms of worship in Hindu religion.

-This form of Ganesha can be seen as a painting in the Kerala capital Thiruvananthapuram and as a sculpture in some temples in Mysore region, where all the 32 Ganapathi forms are on display.
-However, this Ganapathi can be worshipped in an idol form, in the ancient temple in Hampi, that lies near Hospet town in the state of Karnataka.
+This form of Ganesha can be seen as a painting in the Kerala capital Thiruvananthapuram and as a sculpture in some temples in Mysore region, where all the 32 Ganapati forms are on display.
+However, this Ganapati can be worshipped in an idol form, in the ancient temple in Hampi that lies near Hospet town in the state of Karnataka.

-The Mantra, which reads as under in Sanskrit, calls him as ’the Ganapati identified with the word OM’, describes his appearance, and prays for his grace and blessings.
+The mantra, which reads as under in Sanskrit, calls him as ’the Ganapati identified with the word Om,’ describes his appearance, and prays for his grace and blessings.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.

 Lord Ganesha is the chief deity of this powerful Pooja.

 The Ganesha Yantra is a sacred energy device that infuses within you the power to focus and accomplish your goals.